Vince-0/AdventuresInAICoding3/README.md

 - Quantized KV cache (Q8_0) saves memory while maintaining quality
 - Checkpoint caching can prevent re-processing same prompts
 </details>

+## How

+Get a local open source inference server to serve an LLM model to support local agents like Hermes and OpenCode.

 ### Environment Setup